Ice Dance Champion Michelle Ford:

 Professional Ice Show Career:

 Michelle Ford began coaching in San Diego, California in 1979.
 She has coached at the same ice rink in San Diego for over thirty years.
-She teaches ice dancing, Moves in the Field, and freestyle.
+She teaches ice dancing, Moves in the Field

 Inventor of the Silent Coach Figure Skating Training Aid: